STEllAR-GROUP/hpx/docs/sphinx/manual/building_hpx.rst

     .. note::

-       |hpx| is a very large software collection, so it is not recommend to use the
+       |hpx| is a very large software collection, so it is not recommended to use the
        default ``C:\Program Files\hpx``.
 Many users may prefer to use simpler paths *without* whitespace, like ``C:\bin\hpx`` or ``D:\bin\hpx`` etc.